MustardJuan/SQLDoctor/README.md

 1. HTML Parsing
 2. URL Parsing

  **HTML Parsing** does not need a flag.
-Just supply SQLDoctor with a URL to use as it's target.
+Just supply SQLDoctor with a URL to use as its target.

         ./main.py [Target URL]